Should I Get the Flu Shot or the Flu Spray?

 Intradermal flu vaccines go into the top layer of skin instead of the muscle, which means the needle can be 90% smaller than the kind used for a standard flu injection.
 Like the egg-free vaccines, this one seems like it would be ideal for babies and kids, but it's approved only for adults 18 to 64.

 If you're not a fan of shots, the nasal spray vaccine is a good alternative, but it's only approved for non-pregnant people ages 2 to 49 who are generally in good health without chronic health conditions such as asthma, heart or lung disease, or diabetes.
 Because the spray contains a live but weakened form of the virus, it's not recommended for people with diseases that interfere with the immune system, such as HIV.
 It also should not be used in children less than 5 years old with asthma or a history of wheezing in the past year, people with muscle or nerve disorders that can lead to breathing or swallowing problems, and children on long-term aspirin treatment.
 If you have a stuffy nose or other nasal problem that makes breathing difficult, you should get the shot.
+However, the CDC now recommends the nasal spray vaccine for healthy children 2 through 8 years old when it is available.

 Can I Catch the Flu From the Flu Vaccine?